maryamzaman30/Heart-Failure-Analysis-Web-Application/README.md

 ## Description

-This web application is designed to analyze heart failure clinical records.
+This web application midterm is designed to analyze heart failure clinical records.
 It provides various functionalities, including:

 - Viewing all records of heart failure patients.
 - Analyzing causes of death based on binary features (e.g., anaemia, diabetes, etc.).